rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Design of tiles, windows, structural frames.
 - Tip: “Square is the VIP: very inclusive parallelogram.”
+- Did you know...?
+Architects classify quadrilaterals to design tessellations that tile floors without gaps.

 ##### Block 5 – Circle Measures (C, A Formulas)
 🔹 **Definition:** A **circle** consists of all points equidistant from center; key measures include radius `r`, diameter `d = 2r`, circumference `C = 2πr`, and area `A = πr^2`.